SofaPirate/AsciiMassage/README.md

 Add a function in your code called "massageReceived" to process the completed massage:
 ```
 void massageReceived() {
-	// process completed massage here.
+	// parse completed massage here.
 }
 ```

-This example processes a massage that starts with the address "value" and that contains one long followed by one int:
+This example parses a massage that starts with the address "value" and that contains one long followed by one int:
 ```
 // Does the massage's address match "value"?
 if ( inbound.fullMatch ("value") ) {